8th National Congress

 Federazione dei Comunisti Anarchici

-Document amended and unanimously approved by the 8th National Congress of the FdCA
+Final motion approved at the 8th National Congress of the FdCA